How should I deal with market volatility?

 - Discretionary expenses include entertainment, travel, recreation, charitable giving, and luxury purchases.
-Because these expenses are nonessential, you can potentially lower or postpone them if your financial situation or needs change.
+Because these are nonessential, you can potentially lower or postpone them during periods of market volatility or if your financial situation changes.

-Use our retirement worksheet (PDF) to help plan your retirement expenses.
+Use our retirement expense planning worksheet (PDF) to help plan your retirement expenses.

 Where will my income come from?

 Retirement income often comes from a variety of sources.
 Yours may include:

 - Retirement savings, including 401(k), 403(b) and 457 plans

 - Nonretirement savings, including brokerage accounts or savings accounts